BBrPortfolio/WGU_Portfolio/README.md

 # About Me

+👋 About Me
-Hello, I'm Bria Brown, a current student of the  Master's of Data Analytics program at Western Governors University!
-I am an educator with 4 years of experience transitioning into the field of data analytics.
-Immediately below is the work I am completing through my program.
-If you would like to see a list of personal projects please jump to the Personal Projects section or click this [link](https://github.com/BBrPortfolio/Personal-Projects).
+Hello, I'm Bria Brown—a Master's student in the Data Analytics and Data Engineering program at Western Governors University.
+With four years of experience as an educator, I'm now transitioning into the field of data analytics and engineering.
+My passion lies in transforming data into actionable insights and building solutions that support smarter decision-making.

+Immediately below is the work I’ve completed through my graduate program.
+If you’re looking for independent, hands-on projects outside of my coursework, please visit the Personal Projects section.

-# WGU_Portfolio
+📁 WGU_Portfolio
-Here is a compilation of the projects I worked on during my MSDA Program at WGU.
-The purpose of this portfolio is to showcase my work for potential employers and a reference guide for students pursuing the coursework currently.
+This repository is a collection of projects I’ve completed during my MSDADE program at WGU.
+The purpose of this portfolio is to:

+Showcase my technical and analytical skills to potential employers

+Serve as a helpful reference for current or prospective students in the program

+Each project folder includes documentation, code, and explanations that reflect my learning and growth in data analytics and engineering.

 # Classes, Projects, Presentations, and Reviews: